AgateTravel WeLiveToServe

 What is the weather like in Mount Fuji in July?

-Generally speaking, temperatures around the foothills are not very high, with average temperatures ranging from a low of 16 degrees Celsius (60.8 degrees Fahrenheit) to a high of 27℃ (80.6℉).
+Generally speaking, weather around the foothill of Mt.
+Fuji is hot in July, with average temperatures ranging from a low of 16 degrees Celsius (60.8 degrees Fahrenheit) to a high of 27℃ (80.6℉).
 There may be several days with the maximum temperature over 30℃ (86℉), but it scarcely exceeds 33℃ (91.4℉).
-Continuous intense rainfall may cause the maximum temperature to drop to around 18℃ (64.4℉), but this is just a rare case.
-In the early mornings and evenings, temperatures are comfortably cool, with lows staying no less than 14℃ (57.2℉) and occasionally rising above 21℃ (69.8℉).
+Thus, there is no scorching heat.
+Continuous rainfall may cause the maximum temperature to drop to around 18℃ (64.4℉), but this is just a rare case.
+In the early mornings and evenings, temperatures are comfortably cool, staying no less than 14℃ (57.2℉) and occasionally rising above 21℃ (69.8℉).

-Although in summer, the temperature on the mountainside is much lower than that of the foothills, with an average temperature of around 13℃ (55.4℉); the temperature on the top of the mountain averages from 3-8℃ (37.4-46.4℉), so there is no snow cover over the month.
+The temperature on the mountainside is much lower than that of the foothills, with an average temperature of around 13℃ (55.4℉); the temperature on the top of the mountain is above freezing point, averaging from 3-8℃ (37.4-46.4℉), so there is no snow cover.

-July is known as the month with substantial rain: the average monthly precipitation is 262mm and there are approximately 21 rainy days, most of which features light rain, accompanied by several moderate rainfalls; in some years, the rainstorm could occur for a few times.
-However, don’t be overwhelmed with the statistics, since light rain won’t cause too much trouble, and intense rain usually comes all of a sudden, stops after a while, and finally rewards you with a clear sky.
+July is known as the month with substantial rain: the average monthly precipitation is 262mm and there are approximately 21 rainy days, most of which features light rain, while several moderate rainfalls also occur; in some years, the rainstorm could occur for a few times.
+However, don’t be overwhelmed with the statistics, since light rain won’t cause too much trouble, and intense rain usually stops after a while, and finally rewards you with a clear sky.

-In the higher elevations, the weather condition is not stable, with thundershowers easy to happen.
+In the higher elevations, the weather condition is not stable, with thundershowers often happen without warning.

 The climate this month is very humid, with the average humidity as high as 81% at the foot of the mountain and 79% at the top.